Starting with bees in 2026

 Support for new beekeepers

-• Evening courses or weekend courses are just the first step to becoming a beekeeper.
-We urge new members to attend the Conwy Beekeepers’ apiary meetings at Tal y Cafn, until they are confident working with bees.
-We do not want you to struggle alone with your bees, and then to lose interest.
+• Weekend courses are just the first step to becoming a beekeeper.
+We urge new members to attend the Conwy Beekeepers’ apiary meetings, until they are confident working with bees.
+We do not want you to struggle alone with your bees, and then to lose interest and fade away.
 Why be a stay at home beekeeper?

 • Mentoring.
 We have about 130 members, and we can put you in touch with your nearest beekeeper.